Horizontal Heavens Observatory "...From A Galaxy Far, Far Away"

 Back To The Observatory Project

-(Below) New Pier materials for my new Mountain Instruments-250 mount.
+(Below) Newest German Equatorial Pier, and the materials for building the pier to hold my new Mountain Instruments MI-250 mount.
 Pier pipe is 85" tall, 8.5" OD and 8.0"ID.
 The pipe will be cut down to 50" plus the 1/2" of plate for 50.5" Pier height.
 Plate is 1/2" thick and this piece weighs in at 233lb!
-There is enough plate here to complete at least three and possibly 4 pier bases.
+There is enough 1/2in plate here to complete at least three and possibly 4 additional pier bases.
+Again, Larry Dickinson is my astro-welder extraordinaire, as he built/welded all of my metal piers to-date.
+In the dome, this pier is too high for normal visual viewing without a ladder, but the high pier allows much better movement within the dome without interfering with the equipment (essential when astro-imaging).